zenml-io/zenml-projects/time-series-forecast/README.md

-# 🍃 :arrow_right: 🔌 Predict electricity power generation based on wind forecast in Orkney, Scotland
+# 🍃 :arrow_right: 🔌 Predict Electricity Power Generation Based On Wind Forecast In Orkney, Scotland

 By its nature, renewable energy is highly weather-dependent, and the ongoing expansion of renewables is making our global power supply more vulnerable to changing weather conditions.
 Predicting how much power will be generated based on the weather forecast might be crucial, especially for areas such as Orkney in Scotland.

 In this repository I showcase how to:

 - Build a retrainable ZenML pipeline
-- Feature engineering - build numerical 2-dimensional vectors from the corresponding wind cardinal directions
+- Feature engineering: build numerical 2-dimensional vectors from the corresponding wind cardinal directions
 - Load data from Google Cloud BigQuery as a part of a ZenML pipeline
-- In the pipeline train your model remotely in Google Cloud Vertex AI
+- Train your model remotely in Google Cloud Vertex AI

 ## :notebook: Explanation of code

 The goal is to create a pipeline that can load electricity power production and wind forecast data from Google BigQuery.
 We then wish to prepare and transform this data for a suitable model.
 The model will be trained to predict how much electricity power will be generated based on wind weather forecast (wind speed and its direction).